mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-03 -- Rep. Van Taylor (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-03)
 ### Committees
-Van Taylor is the #4 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education
+Van Taylor is the #4 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```